BBBase-EHeresy/PPPub/docs/forces_of_good/garrison_of_dale.md

 - **Windlance Trained (ACTIVE)**

-Girion, Lord of Dale’s, Windlance follows all the rules for Bard the Bowman’s Windlance – see page 49.
+Girion, Lord of Dale's, Windlance follows all the rules for Bard the Bowman's Windlance – see page 49.

 - **Rapid Fire (ACTIVE)**